dentalreferrals/dentalreferrals/source/includes/_drafts.md

 }
 ```

-This API method allows to save drafts of medical forms within Dental Referrals Web Application, linking these drafts to a user's account that is tied to the API key.
+This API method allows to save drafts of medical forms within <a href="https://app.dental-referrals.org" target="_blank">Dental Referrals Web Application</a>, linking these drafts to a user's account that is tied to the API key.

 ### HTTP Request